Caribbean campaign of 1803–1810

-The West Indies campaign of 1803–1810 was a series of military contests mainly in the Caribbean spanning the Napoleonic Wars involving European powers Napoleonic France, the Batavian Republic, Spain, the Kingdom of Portugal and the United Kingdom of Great Britain and Ireland.
+The Caribbean campaign of 1803–1810 was a series of military contests mainly in the West Indies spanning the Napoleonic Wars, involving the European powers of Napoleonic France, the Batavian Republic, Spain, the Kingdom of Portugal and the United Kingdom of Great Britain and Ireland.
 Eventually British naval forces dominated the seas and by 1810 every French, Dutch and Danish colony was firmly under allied (mainly British) control.

 Background

-France by 1804 had lost Haiti and its American colony of Louisiana after it sold Louisiana to United States.
-France still retained its large colony of Santo Domingo which it had acquired from Spain at the Treaty of Basel.
-Martinique and Guadeloupe were large sugar producing islands and also Cayenne in northern South America.
-The Dutch, being allied to the French, also had islands in the West Indies and territories in South America.
+By 1804, France had lost control of the colonies of Saint-Domingue and Louisiana, with the former declaring its independence as the First Empire of Haiti and the latter being sold to the United States.
+However, France still maintained control over the Captaincy General of Santo Domingo, which it had acquired from Spain in 1795 in the Peace of Basel, in addition to the island colonies of Martinique and Guadeloupe along with Cayenne in South America.
+The Batavian Republic, allied to France, also maintained control over several colonies in the West Indies and South America.